CALIFORNIA EMPLOYER ADVISORY COUNCIL

 Officers serve a two-year term beginning July 1 following elections and ending the second year on June 30.
 Elections shall be held at the General Business Meeting during the CEAC Annual Conference.
 The Officers shall be elected in even- numbered years.
 Officers may not serve for more than two consecutive terms holding the same office.
 Vacancies during a term shall be filled by selection by the Executive Board.

 SECTION 4.
 Removal

-An officer shall be removed from office on presentation to the Executive Board of a recall petition signed by three-fourths of the EAC Representatives or by a three-fourth majority vote of the Executive Board when any situation exists such as, but not limited to, failure to attend or send a designee to attend two consecutive scheduled CEAC meetings.
+An officer may be removed from office on presentation to the Executive Board of a recall petition signed by three-fourths of the EAC Representatives or by a three-fourth majority vote of the Executive Board when any situation exists such as, but not limited to, failure to attend or send a designee to attend two consecutively scheduled CEAC meetings, including conference calls.

 SECTION 5.
 Meetings

 The officers shall meet at the direction of the President, and as required by corporate necessity (but not less than once a year).

 Uphold and abide by the Articles of Incorporation and Bylaws, attend all Executive Board Meetings, assist the President as directed and as outlined below:

 (a) The President presides at the meetings of the CEAC and the Executive Board, and may serve as a member of any committee of the CEAC at his/her discretion.
 The President shall have the power to appoint the Parliamentarian, CEAC Committee Chairs, and Members-at-Large, who serve at his/her discretion.
 A summary report of Executive Board activities shall be prepared on a quarterly basis and forwarded to each member EAC Chair and each EDD Coordinator.
 The President shall serve as a member of any ad hoc committees created by his/her authority under ARTICLE XI.